 The Safariland Comp 2: Six Gun Speedloading

-I’ve been learning the art of the wheel gun for the past few months.
-I’ve become so enamored with wheel guns that one is sitting in my pocket as I type this.
-A few months back, I would have largely told you that wheel guns are a bit outdated, but it turns out all you need is a few revolutions around the cylinder to come around.
-As part of getting into revolvers, you have to get into revolver holsters, ammo, and, of course, speed loaders.
-This eventually led me to the Safariland Comp 2.
+I’ve been learning the art of the wheel gun for the past few months, and I’ve become so enamored with wheel guns that one is sitting in my pocket as I type this.
+A few months back, I would have largely told you that wheel guns are a bit outdated, but it turns out all you need is a few revolutions around the cylinder to understand the allure.

-These firearms aren’t known for their capacity.
+Revolvers aren’t known for their capacity.
 Even with a larger-frame revolver, you might only get eight rounds.
 Most defensive revolvers hold five or six rounds.
 This is where the importance of speed loaders comes in.

 ammo and speed loader